raspberrypilearning/guess-the-flag/en/step_3.md

 ## Create a list of flags

 --- task ---
 Click on the Scripts tab.
-Create a list called `Flags`{:class="blockdata"}.
+Create a list called `flags`{:class="blockdata"}.
 This will be where we store the names of all of the countries whose flags we have included in the game.

 ![Flag sprite](images/flag-sprite.png)